 “Each image is a story, a story about a patient who sought care at the School of Dentistry or the U-M Hospital because of our expertise and our School’s tradition of providing outstanding oral health care,” Gobetti said.

-Working with Danciu to develop the oral pathology digital image database include Dr. Erika Benavides, clinical assistant professor and oral and maxillofacial radiologist who has helped advance digital imaging at the School of Dentistry; Brandon Veramis, a fourth-year dental student; and Emily Springfield, instructional designer.
+Working with Danciu to develop the oral pathology digital image database are Dr. Erika Benavides, clinical assistant professor and oral and maxillofacial radiologist who has helped advance digital imaging at the School of Dentistry; Brandon Veramis, a fourth-year dental student; and Emily Springfield, instructional designer.
 Danciu said dental students Renee Tripon (D2), Matthew Van Beek (D2) and Sarah Tomaka (D3) “have all made substantial contributions to the oral pathology database project as well.”